dudarenko-dmitry/Pricer/README.md

-Application must have next functionality: o	User registration (administrators, regular users). o	Profile editing. o	Directory of product categories
+Application must have next functionality: o	User registration (administrators, regular users). o	Profile editing.
++   Directory of product categories
-??? (separate table OR choose from ENUM) o	Directory of trading points. o	View a list of products by categories.
++	Directory of trading points. o	View a list of products by categories.
 Search and filtering. o	Ability to add/edit/delete a product. o	Ability to link the price to a specific product in a store at the current moment.